HRTCloudDemo/HRTCloudDemo.github.io/_labs/004-collaborate.markdown

 # Create a CI/CD pipeline

-1. Invite you parter into your IBM Cloud organisation
+1. Invite you parter into your IBM Cloud organization

    In order to enable your partner to work on apps in your organization, you need to [invite her](https://console.bluemix.net/docs/iam/iamuserinv.html#iamuserinv) to collaborate.
 Please perform the steps in ["Inviting Users"](https://console.bluemix.net/docs/iam/iamuserinv.html#inviting-users) and also those under ["Cloud Foundry access"](https://console.bluemix.net/docs/iam/iamuserinv.html#cloud-foundry-access).
 You should give your partner `Developer` rights in the `dev` space in the `Germany (Frankfurt)` region.